Dollar on track for biggest weekly fall in a decade

 "Now that the surge in demand for dollars overseas has been met by the Fed's new improved swap lines, economic and medical fundamentals are taking over," said analysts at BDSwiss in a note.

-(Reporting by Iain Withers; additional reporting by Hideyuki Sano in Tokyo; editing by Larry King) ((Iain.withers@tr.com)) Keywords: GLOBAL FOREX/ (UPDATE 3)
+(Reporting by Iain Withers; additional reporting by Hideyuki Sano in Tokyo; editing by Andrew Heavens)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.